AutoZone

-AutoZone, Inc. is an American retailer of aftermarket automotive parts and accessories, the largest in the United States.
-Founded in 1979, AutoZone has 6,978 stores across the United States, Mexico, Puerto Rico, Brazil and the US Virgin Islands.
+AutoZone, Inc., doing business as AutoZone (and formerly known as Auto Shack from 1979 to 1987), is an American retailer of aftermarket automotive parts and accessories, the largest in the United States.
+Founded in 1979, AutoZone has 7,140 stores across the United States, Mexico, Puerto Rico, Brazil, and the US Virgin Islands.
 The company is based in Memphis, Tennessee.